andyegli/daysave.app/docs/md_aeg/daysave_user_stories.md

 ## Mobile & Accessibility

 ### User Stories
-As a User I:
+As a Guset / TrialUser / Subscriber / Admin I:

 - I want to register with my prefferd methode (UN/PW, Google, Microsoft, FB, Insta etc)
-- I want to be able to reste my password if I can not remember
+- I want to be able to reset my password if I can not remember
 - I want to be able to enable and use my prefferd 2fa metode
+- I want to be able to submit password and 2fa in one shot (example: password + otp)
-- want to have a free trial period
+- want to have a free trial period (guest user )
-- want to be reminded before the trial expires
+- want to be reminded before the trial expires (trialuser)
 - want to subscribe to the service and register payment methodes
 - as a user i want to select from plans which enable additional features
 - I want to submit intresting web social content so i can find and investigate later